-Purpose To align the interests of Executive KMP wit sustainable long-term value creation. ın snarenolders and f ocus on the achievement of Opportunity Opportunity as a % of FAR Target Maximum MD 70% 140% CFO 30% 60% Performance period 2.5 years from 1 October 2024 to 31 March only to the FY25 LTI award (given the timin award, and thereafter, the performance per ig of the demerger im plementation).
-For the FY26 LTI nstrument Performance rights (Rights) with a nil exer cise price.
-Grant calculation The number of Rights granted was determined via the application of the following formula: "Maximum LTI Opportunity % × FAR \$ ÷ Right face value" Where the face value of a Right is the 20-day volume-weighted average price (VWAP) of the Company's shares commencing on and from 1 October 2024 (that being the first day of trading of the Company's shares following implementation of the demerger).
-Performance measures The performance measures for the FY25 LT a relative TSR measure tested over the a listed entities excluding banks, resource based companies; and an underlying diluted EPS CAGR measur companies, listed pro operty trusts and ETF/index- The vesting scales to be used for each vesting condition metric are outlined below: Relative TSR Webjet Group's TSR ranking Percentage of Rig ghts that vest Below the 40th percentile 0% At the 40th percentile 12.5% Above the 40th percentile and below the 50th percentile Straight-line probetween 12.5% At the 50th percentile 17.5% Above the 50th percentile and below the 75th percentile Straight-line probetween 17.5% At or above the 75th percentile 50% Underlying diluted EPS CAGR Webjet Group scaling underlying diluted EPS CAG R Percentage of EP S performance rights that vest Less than 5% 0% - p At 5% 15% Above 5% and below 7.5% Straight-line probetween 15% - At 7.5% 30% Above 7.5% and below 10% Straight-line probetween 30% - At 10% 40% Above 10% and below 12.5% Straight-line probetween 40% - At or above 12.5% 50% Dividend and voting rights The Rights do not carry any dividend or voting rights prior to vesting.
+Purpose To align the interests of Executive KMP wit sustainable long-term value creation. ın snarenolders and f ocus on the achievement of Opportunity Opportunity as a % of FAR Target Maximum MD 70% 140% CFO 30% 60% Performance period 2.5 years from 1 October 2024 to 31 March 2027.
+The 2.5-year performance period applies only to the FY25 LTI award (given the timing of the demerger implementation).
+For the FY26 LT award, and thereafter, the performance period will revert to 3 years. nstrument Performance rights (Rights) with a nil exer cise price.
+Grant calculation The number of Rights granted was determined via the application of the following formula: "Maximum LTI Opportunity % × FAR \$ ÷ Ri ight face value" Where the face value of a Right is the 20-d Company's shares commencing on and fro of the Company's shares following implem om 1 October 2024 (t hat being the first day of trading Performance measures The performance measures for the FY25 LT a relative TSR measure tested over the applicable performance period compared to ASX 300 listed entities excluding banks, resource companies, listed property trusts and ETF/index-based companies; and an underlying diluted EPS CAGR measure tested over the applicable performance period.
+The vesting scales to be used for each vesting condition metric are outlined below: Relative TSR Webjet Group's TSR ranking Percentage of Rig ghts that vest Below the 40th percentile 0% At the 40th percentile 12.5% Above the 40th percentile and below the 50th percentile Straight-line probetween 12.5% At the 50th percentile 17.5% Above the 50th percentile and below the 75th percentile Straight-line probetween 17.5% At or above the 75th percentile 50% Underlying diluted EPS CAGR Webjet Group scaling underlying diluted EPS CAG R Percentage of EP S performance rights that vest Less than 5% 0% - p At 5% 15% Above 5% and below 7.5% Straight-line pr Straight-line pro-rata vesting between 15% - 30% At 7.5% 30% Above 7.5% and below 10% Straight-line probetween 30% - At 10% 40% Above 10% and below 12.5% Straight-line pro-rata vesting between 40% - 50% At or above 12.5% 50% Dividend and voting rights The Rights do not carry any dividend or voting rights prior to vesting.
 Once vested, if the Company determines to pay a dividend to its Shareholders, Executive KMP may be entitled to, by way of cash or shares, a payment equivalent to the value of dividends that would have been payable had they been the holder of the underlying shares over which the Right is exercisable during a period determined by the Board.
 Board discretion The Board reserves the right to adjust the outcome where appropriate for acquisitions and/or disposals or other events/circumstances that may unreasonably skew the outcome.